MatzoMT/csci4800/milestone4.md

 - Does adding a course framework manager to the instructor view of eLC improve instructors’ satisfaction (and speed) when configuring their gradebook?
     - If a larger percent of the instructor group indicate they are satisfied (postive emotions) after the prototype experience, then the framework feature may be an improvement.

 **Pandemic Protocols**: Because our testing procedure relies on the time taken to perform a task, it is important for certain controls to be in place.
 These controls include users having access to the same computer to ensure even performance, and identical peripherals such as a mouse to ensure that users’ performance would not be interfered with using different hardware.
-Since a computer and its components are high-touch surfaces, our experiment would have COVID-19 protocols in place, such as mask wearing.
-All high-touch surfaces used in the experiment would also be disinfected before use by each testing subject.
+Since a computer and its components are high-touch surfaces, our experiment would have appropriate COVID-19 protocols in place, such as mask wearing, which reduces the spread of airborne disease.
+[5] All high-touch surfaces used in the experiment would also be disinfected before use by each testing subject.

 # C. Final Summary Video